Cool Old Games

 Each suit in Spoil Five has its cards ranked differently from each other, as well as the conventional ranking of cards.
 The four suits and their card rankings will be explained below in the relevant section.

-If a Non-Dealing Player has the Ace of Trump in their hand when the Trump suit is revealed, then the Player is able to swap their Ace with the Trump card shown.
+If a Non-Dealing Player has the Ace of Trump in their hand when the Trump suit is revealed, then the Player can swap their Ace with the Trump card shown.
 This can potentially be advantageous, as Aces are not the highest-ranking cards in the Trump Suit.

 Gameplay